bangdedadi/EEG-VideoPolarization/README.md

 - **Data Size and Accessibility**: Total size nearly 40GB; one participant's data provided as an example.
 - **Future Access**: Post-review, a cloud drive link with the full dataset will be added to GitHub.

+## The Annotation Guideline

+Please rate the character's opinion in the video on a scale from 1 to 5, reflecting its polarity.
+A score of 1 corresponds to a pessimistic evaluation, while a score of 5 signifies an optimistic evaluation.
+Scores 2 and 4 represent moderately negative and positive evaluations, respectively, and a score of 3 denotes neutrality.

 ## Code Documentation

 The code is provided in Python and Jupyter Notebook formats.